 Antibiotics can help drug-resistant bacteria grow.
 These bacteria are harder to kill.
 They can cause illnesses that are harder to cure and more costly to treat.
 This increases the risk of complications and side effects.
-The resistant bacteria can also be passed on to others.
+The resistant bacteria can also infect other people.

 Antibiotics can be a waste of money.

-Prescription antibiotics can cost from $11 to $52 to treat a mild ear infection in the average two-year-old.
+Prescription antibiotics can cost as much as $50 to treat a mild ear infection in the average two-year-old.
 Drug-resistent infections can lead to more doctor visits and medicines that cost more.

 When is treatment with antibiotics needed?